-Brett Campbell, CPA, CA or Allen, Paquet & Arseneau LLP gave the Auditor's Report and reviewed Beaubear's Financials for the year ending December 31, 2021.

-It was MOVED by Lorie Ann Richard, SECONDED by Stella Fleiger that the Auditor's report be accepted as presented.
+Brett Campbell, CPA, CA of Allen, Paquet & Arseneau LLP gave the Auditor's Report and reviewed Beaubear's Financials for the year ending December 31, 2022.
+It was MOVED by Marilyn Daley, SECONDED by Lorie Ann Richard that the Auditor's report be accepted as presented.
 MOTION CARRIED.